Mic-Tsai/HECS_Electronic-Pixel_U/README.md

 **2018 | Pixel-U |**

-  **Base on Pixel-X prototype used the same controller board, rebuild the display layout to 40 LEDs which is smaller package (SK6812B-2427).
+  **Base on Pixel-X prototype used the same controller board, rebuild the display layout up to 40 LEDs which is smaller package (SK6812B-2427).
 System compare detail please refer the following slide.**

 ##